myhdl/myhdl/doc/source/manual/intro.rst

     >>> b.max
     16

-The original object is sliced with a slice equal to its bit width.
+In the example, the original object is sliced with a slice equal to its bit width.
-The new object has the same value and bit width, but its value range consists of all positive values that can be represented by the bit width.
-The new object will be positive, even when the original object is negative::
+The returned object has the same value and bit width, but its value range consists of all positive values that can be represented by the bit width.

+The object returned by a slice is positive, even when the original object is negative::

     >>> a = intbv(-3)